What is GDPR?

 Personal Data = “Personal data” means any information relating to an identified or identifiable natural person (“data subject”); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.

-What will be the impact of Brexit on the UK’s adoption of the GDPR?
+What will be the impact of GDPR on Brexit?

 None – The UK will still be in the EU when the GDPR comes into force on the 25th May 2018.
-Additionally, the UK government has announced its intention to adopt the GDPR after the country leaves the EU.
+Additionally, the UK government has announced its intention to adopt the new regulation after the country leaves the EU.

 In short, you still need to prepare.

-What would be the impact of not being GDPR ready?
+What would be the impact of not being ready for GDPR on 25th May?

 For transgressions, there are severe financial sanctions along with the enormous reputational risk.
 Breaches of some provisions could lead to fines of up to €20 million or 4% of global annual turnover.